 See here for a full list of these documents.

 British residents of France returning home will, to avoid passport stamps and other checks, have to show evidence of being residents, such as a new Brexit Withdrawal Agreement residency card or an attestation of having applied for one, or an EU citizen residency card or otherwise some other document such as a recent French utility bill.

 Why will the 90/180-day rule apply to Britons?

-Despite calls from some British second-home owners, and others such as those who visit in campervans, to extend the 90/180 rule for Britons to allow six-month holidays this has not been part of the Brexit future relationship negotiation.
+Despite calls from some British second-home owners and others such as those who visit in campervans, to extend the 90/180 rule for Britons to allow six-month holidays, this was not part of the Brexit future relationship negotiation.

 Campaigners had argued for it on the basis that EU citizens will be able to spend up to six months at a time in the UK, under its standard domestic rules for citizens from countries where a visitor visa is not required.

 The 90/180-day rule relates to entry and exit from the entire Schengen area.
 This refers to the whole of the EU apart from Bulgaria, Croatia, Cyprus, Romania and Ireland.
 Also included are Iceland, Liechtenstein, Norway and Switzerland.

 In future, but not before 2022, the EU plans a system of automated checks on entry and exit of non-EU citizens to the Schengen area, replacing the need for passport stamps.

 The EU states that this issue of checking on entry to the area by third-country nationals is very important because of the fact there are no internal border checks inside the area, such as when travelling from France to Spain.